 The MWSRP are seeking support to develop the app further, enabling auto-submission of encounters to our database through the app, along with expanding the service to be used in other regions and even for different species.
 If you can help please contact us.

 Release and Update information

-App name ‘Whale Shark Network Maldives’ available in App Store and Google Play.
+App name ‘Whale Shark Network Maldives’ available in App Store.
 The new version of the app with identification software update will be available to download from App Store on the 13th June.
-Release date for this update on Google Play not yet announced.

 Thank you to I3S

 The app is based on the popular open source I3S identification software which is used for a multitude of species and means that the same technology used in this app could have wide reaching applications.
 We are eternally grateful to Jurgen and Renate from I3S for their contribution to ours, and many other fields of research.
 Without I3S’ generous contribution to wildlife research, the app – and much of our database simply would not exist.